DeuxHuitHuit/image_upload/README.markdown

 # 4 Changelog #

+- 1.1.4 : 21 nov 2011
+    * Updates are now performed with error supression.
+No warnings will be issued.

 - 1.1.3 : 17 nov 2011
     * Refined image dimension maximum limits discovery.
 It now properly resizes images so the result fits both max_width and max_height.
 	* Increased desired image quality from 80 to 85.